sugiantodenny01/Photgraph/README.md

-Android apps to connects the photographer to the user who needs a photographer using parse sever as API
+Android app to connect photographers with users who need photographers using parse server as API